-2015: Conditional Letter of Map Revision (CLOMR) to FEMA providing an assessment of the flood risk reductions due to flood control measures.
+2015: Construction began on the two largest dams and completion in 2016.
+A Conditional Letter of Map Revision (CLOMR) was submitted to FEMA, providing an assessment of flood risk reductions due to flood control measures.

 2016: 7.25 acres of irrigated land was condemned at Engleman and Airport roads following unsuccessful negotiation attempts.
 The property is central to the existing levy and to a new levy.

-Phase I: North detention cell on Airport Road was completed in 2016.
+The north detention cell on Airport Road was completed.
 Equipment included 4 scrapers that held 20 cu/yds, two excavators, four dump trucks that held 30 cu/yds, bulldozer and a road grader.
 71,500 cu/yds was excavated to form the north cell.
 The southern portion of Phase I included 815,000 cu/yds, located at Capital and Schauppsville roads.
 Seeding and mulching for erosion control will take place as needed.